StephanWels/dev-portfolio/README.md

 #### Role
 Backend Developer
 #### Responsibilities
-* legacy system refactoring of the shop monolith to separate product search logic components
+* Legacy system refactoring of the shop monolith to separate product search logic components
-* implementation of a search micro service to provide the full product search functionality via REST in an independent micro service
+* Implementation of a search micro service to provide the full product search functionality via REST in an independent micro service
-* provisioning a meaningful monitoring to gain insights into user behaviour and highlight weak spots in the current implementation
+* Provisioning a meaningful monitoring to gain insights into user behaviour and highlight weak spots in the current implementation
-* optimizing Solr schema based on the observed user behaviour
+* Optimizing Solr schema based on the observed user behaviour
-* search experience personalization based on the user’s shopping history
+* Search experience personalization based on the user’s shopping history

 #### Tech Stack
 ##### Backend